- Wentzville School District

 -

 Missouri statute Section 167.645, RSMo (SB 681) requires school districts to conduct a foundational reading assessment as well as a dyslexia screener annually.
-The Missouri Department of Elementary and Secondary Education (DESE) has approved iReady as a Missouri Foundational Reading Assessment and dyslexia screening tool.
+The Missouri Department of Elementary and Secondary Education (DESE) has approved i-Ready Assessment Suite as a Missouri Foundational Reading Assessment and dyslexia screening tool.

 Missouri’s Foundational Reading Assessment helps identify students who may have some reading difficulties.
-Students are assessed in the areas of phonemic awareness, phonics, vocabulary, fluency, and comprehension using i-Ready.
+Students are assessed in the areas of phonemic awareness, phonics, fluency, vocabulary, and comprehension using i-Ready Diagnostic.
 The results of the assessment will help identify students who are in need of a Reading Success Plan (RSP).

-If students are identified as at risk or having substantial reading deficits, a Reading Success Plan will be created to identify areas to improve in.
+If students are identified as at risk or having substantial reading deficits, a Reading Success Plan will be created.
 This is a detailed plan on how we will support students in the area of reading in the classroom and/or reading intervention groups.
-Once identified, teachers and reading interventionists can provide instructional support targeted to student needs, monitor student progress, and adjust instruction as needed.
+Once identified, teachers, reading interventionists and special education teachers can provide instructional support targeted to student needs, monitor student progress, and adjust instruction as needed.

-All students take the iReady Reading Diagnostic and Literacy Tasks.
+Wentzville School District's Reading Success Plan Process- All K-5 students take the i-Ready Reading Diagnostic and Literacy Tasks at the beginning of the school year.
 (Kindergarten begins in December)

-Late September, families are notified through TylerSIS if their child will or will not be receiving a Reading Success Plan.
-Review of the plan will take place at parent teacher conferences.
+- In October, families are notified through Focus if their child will be receiving a Reading Success Plan.
+Review of the plan will take place at parent-teacher conferences.
+At this time, families will also be notified if their child has met the criteria to exit their Reading Success Plan.

-If a student is receiving a Reading Success Plan, families will receive a copy of it, along with the iReady data, at parent teacher conferences on October 25 - 26.
+- If a student is receiving a Reading Success Plan, families will receive a copy of the plan, along with the i-Ready Diagnostic data, during parent-teacher conferences.

-Students with a Reading Success Plan will receive targeted interventions in the areas of greatest need.
+- Students with a Reading Success Plan will receive targeted interventions in the areas of greatest need (phonemic awareness, phonics, fluency, vocabulary, or comprehension).
 Progress will be reported to parents throughout the school year.

 -